Here’s How to Pay Off Student Loans in Less Than 5 Years

 Another alternative: Consider refinancing

 If you’re not sure how to pay off student loans quickly or it doesn’t seem feasible, you may be paying too much interest.
 That’s where you might consider refinancing, and Bankrate can help you there.
 This will make it easier for you to compare refinancing rates with Bankrate’s trusted lending partners.
-Next, read about these smart things financial experts would do if they landed a little extra cash.

 Get expert advice and tools to help you make better financial decision.
 Sign up for the Bankrate newsletter today.